teuben/astr288p-fall16/lectures/Lecture4.md

 ```
 	ipython notebook
 	jupyter notebook
+	which jupyter

 ```

 Now watch your default browser opening a new tab.
 Navigave to your **astr288p/notebooks** folder, where you should see some *ipynb* files.

+* graphical user interface

+Here there are quite a few options, most of them have *introspection-based code completion* and *integrated debugger*

+    * PyCharm
+    * KDevelop
+    * PyDev (eclipse)
+    * Spyder (anaconda)
+      You can install this:   *conda install spyder*